Political career of Fidel Castro: The Pink Tide (2000–2006)

 Castro's improving relations across Latin America were accompanied by continuing animosity towards the U.S. However, after massive damage caused by Hurricane Michelle in 2001, Castro successfully proposed a one-time cash purchase of food from the U.S. while declining its government's offer of humanitarian aid.
 Castro expressed solidarity with the U.S. following the 2001 September 11 attacks, condemning Al Qaeda and offering Cuban airports for the emergency diversion of any U.S. planes.
 He recognized that the attacks would make U.S. foreign policy more aggressive, which he believed was counter-productive.

-At a summit meeting of sixteen Caribbean countries in 1998, Castro called for regional unity, saying that only strengthened cooperation between Caribbean countries would prevent their domination by rich nations in a global economy.
-Caribbean nations have embraced Cuba's Fidel Castro while accusing the US of breaking trade promises.
-Castro, until recently a regional outcast, has been increasing grants and scholarships to the Caribbean countries, while US aid to those has dropped 25% over the past five years.
-Cuba has opened four additional embassies in the Caribbean Community including: Antigua and Barbuda, Dominica, Suriname, Saint Vincent and the Grenadines.
-This development makes Cuba the only country to have embassies in all independent countries of the Caribbean Community.
+At a summit meeting of 16 Caribbean countries in 1998, Castro called for regional unity, saying that only strengthened cooperation between Caribbean countries would prevent their domination by rich nations in a global economy.
+Caribbean nations embraced Castro while accusing the U.S. of breaking trade promises.
+Castro, previously a regional outcast, increased grants and scholarships to the Caribbean countries, while U.S. aid dropped 25% over five years.
+Cuba opened four additional embassies in the Caribbean Community: Antigua and Barbuda, Dominica, Suriname, and Saint Vincent and the Grenadines, making Cuba the only country to have embassies in all independent countries of the Caribbean Community.

 Castro was known to be a friend of former Canadian Prime Minister Pierre Trudeau and was an honorary pall bearer at Trudeau's funeral in October 2000.
 They had continued their friendship after Trudeau left office until his death.
-Canada became one of the first American allies openly to trade with Cuba.
+Canada became one of the first American allies to trade openly with Cuba.
 Cuba still has a good relationship with Canada.
-On 20 April 1998, Canadian Prime Minister Jean Chrétien arrived in Cuba to meet President Castro and highlight their close ties.
-He is the first Canadian government leader to visit the island since Pierre Trudeau was in Havana on 16 July 1976.
+On 20 April 1998, Canadian Prime Minister Jean Chrétien arrived in Cuba to meet Castro and highlight their close ties.
+He was the first Canadian government leader to visit the island since Trudeau was in Havana on 16 July 1976.